SwingbyProtocol/swips/specs/skybridge-v1/readme.md

 # [⏎](../readme.md) Swingby Cross-Chain Swap Protocol - Skybridge v1

+> 🚧 Under Construction! 🚧 <br />
+> Many of these specifications are still works in progress and may not have been fully converted from note shorthand to proper specifications yet. <br />
+> We are working on it, and we always appreciate any help in writing these up.

 # Table of Contents

 - 🌕 [SWIP-001](./SWIP-001.md): On-Chain Data &amp; Addresses